 Hole U1535A contains several sequences of silty clays interbedded with clayey silts and clay layers.
 The most common biogenic components (sponge spicules and diatoms) generally compose between 10% and 25% of the sediment.
-Intervals containing high concentrations of calcareous nannofossils and other microfossils are interpreted to be interglacial sediments.
+Intervals containing high concentrations of calcareous nannofossils and other microfossils are interpreted to be interglacial sediments, with MIS 11 inferred to occur at ~26 mbsf.
 Several well-preserved macrofossils were found throughout the cores, including solitary cold-water corals, gastropods, and mollusk shells and shell fragments.
 Ice-rafted clasts are present but rare.

-Species assemblages and biostratigraphic age markers are similar to those at Site U1534.
+Species assemblages and biostratigraphic age markers similar to those at Site U1534 were observed at Site U1535.
 We identified 17 diatom, radiolarian, and palynomorph biostratigraphic age events.
-Mid- to early Pleistocene biostratigraphic markers were recovered above Reflector B, and late Pliocene-markers were found in the two lowermost cores, beneath Reflector B. A downhole paleomagnetic transition from reversed to normal polarity in the two lowermost cores may represent the transition from the Matuyama Chron (C2r; 2.58 Ma) to Gauss Chron C2An.1n, which is consistent with biostratigraphic constraints and the seismic stratigraphic relationship to Site U1534.
+Unlike at Site U1534, a hiatus in sedimentation was not observed between ~0.78 and ~2.58 Ma.
+Early to mid-Pleistocene biostratigraphic markers were recovered to the base of Hole U1535A.
+A downhole paleomagnetic transition from reversed to normal polarity above the two lowermost cores may represent the transition from the Matuyama Chron (C2r) to Gauss Chron (C2An.1n), which is consistent with biostratigraphic constraints and the seismic stratigraphic relationship to Site U1534 because we likely penetrated Reflector B toward the base of Hole U1535A.

-Interstitial water analyses show a typical diagenetic profile similar to observations made at neighboring Site U1534, with the characteristic signal of sulfate reduction in the uppermost 20 m and increasing ammonium, alkalinity, and barium concentrations below.
+IW analyses show a typical diagenetic profile similar to observations made at neighboring Site U1534, with the characteristic signal of sulfate reduction in the uppermost 20 m and increasing ammonium, alkalinity, and barium concentrations below.
 Total organic carbon (TOC), total nitrogen (TN), and calcium carbonate contents range from 0.4 to 1.4 wt%, from 0.02 to 0.15 wt%, and from 0.1 to 49 wt%, respectively.